JakobLewis/mage-stash/README.md

 > **WARNING:** This program arbitrarily executes all JavaScript files in `./lib/plugins` when passed `--autoload` as an argument, such as during `npm run build`.

+## General Goals

+- Secure plugin autoloading + hot-reloading
+- Stabilised API
+- Documentation
+- Complete test coverage
+- Performance profiling support

 ## Immediate Roadmap

-1. More descriptive variable names, less comments
-2. Fix atomic read/write operations with manifests
-3. Add support for custom manifests
+1. Rename `handler.ts`, turn it into a plugin
+2. Remove `lzutf8` dependency
+3. Turn `manifest.ts` & `library.ts` into Handlers
+4. Add an asynchronous lock class to `manifest.ts`
+5. Rewrite `fsCache.ts`
+6. Rewrite `memoryCache.ts`
+7. Add `walk()` Iterator method to `manifest.ts` for efficient Wisp searching
+8. Enable persistent storage for individual plugin settings
+9. Allow Manifest plugins to specify a maximum number of parallel asynchronous operations

 ## General To-dos

-- Make automatic loading of plugins more secure
+- Reconsider plugin autoloading
+- Place expensive parts of `strings.ts` in a worker thread
+- Include a `github` plugin as demo
+- Allow batch-writing to Manifests
+- Add log parsing capabilities
+- Turn `logger.ts` into a plugin
+- Create a proper testing system
+- More descriptive variable names, less comments, general ergonomic improvements
 - Content grouping by reference, something like bookmarks (reference Wisps?)
-- Proper Plugin name standards and validation with Regex
-- Support for individual plugin settings which the user can change
-- Expanded search functionality for manifests (metadata-only, content-only, id-only, includes-metadata-field etc), possibly through a tree-like read iterator
+- Ensure all plugin names are alphanumeric
+- Utility functions for fine-grain Manifest searching
-- Profiler for recording individual plugin metrics
+- Profiler for recording plugin metrics
-- Support for plugins which can "transform" wisps i.e. translators, exporters & formatters
+- Support for plugins which can transform other wisps i.e. translators, exporters, notifications & formatters
-- Remove LZUTF8 and find alternative
-- **BIG** Both TUI and GUI packages, probably external repos